Charles Godfrey (American football)

-Charles Marquise Godfrey (born November 15, 1985) is a former American football free safety.
-He played college football at Iowa and was drafted by the Carolina Panthers in the third round of the 2008 NFL Draft.
+Charles Marquise Godfrey (born November 15, 1985) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Iowa Hawkeyes and was selected by the Carolina Panthers in the third round of the 2008 NFL draft.

 College career

-At the University of Iowa Godfrey appeared in 47 contest with 28 starts, 25 coming at corner back 2 at strong safety and 1 at free safety.
+At the University of Iowa Godfrey appeared in 47 contest with 28 starts, 25 coming at cornerback, 2 at strong safety, and 1 at free safety.
 During his career he recorded 193 tackles and seven interceptions.
 In his junior season, he recorded 83 tackles and two interceptions.
 As a senior, he recorded 65 tackles and five interceptions.

 Professional career

-2008 NFL Draft
+Pre-draft

 Despite spending most of his time at cornerback, he was described as a physical hitter that likes to provide run support, and may be better suited at safety.

 Carolina Panthers

-Godfrey was selected with the 4th pick in the 3rd round of the 2008 NFL Draft.
+Godfrey was selected with the 67th overall pick in the third round of the 2008 NFL draft.
 The Panthers previously acquired the pick from the New York Jets along with a 5th round pick that was used to select Gary Barnidge in a trade that sent Kris Jenkins to the Jets.
 He was quickly announced the team's free safety during camp that May, after reportedly impressing coaches.
 He started all 16 games at the free safety position and finished his rookie campaign with 61 tackles, 1 sack, 1 forced fumble and 1 interception.

 On September 10, 2011, the Panthers re-signed Godfrey to a 5-year/$27.5 million contract extension with $12.4 million guaranteed.

 On October 26, 2012, Godfrey was fined $7,875 for a chop block in Week 7 against the Dallas Cowboys.

 It was announced during the offseason before the 2014 NFL season that Godfrey would be moved from safety to nickelback.
 He was released on October 21, 2014.